warolv/hds/readme.md

 ## Status
 ### Done
-  * Tried to keep it simple as possible
+  * Tried to keep it simple as possible - main focus was to build simple and functional application which cover main functionality with test
   * Created simple data store (HcDataStore) which saves maximum 60 samples of each type (up / down / unknown) for each service
   * Added api versioning for case we need improve our api and upgrade to new version
   * Added api described in 'Implemented API' section